lukeshim03/BB84-Quantum-Key-Distribution-Simulator/README.md

-# BB84 Quantum Key Distribution Simulator
+# BB84 Quantum Key Distribution Simulator(Classical Way)

 A comprehensive Python implementation of the BB84 quantum key distribution protocol, first proposed by Charles Bennett and Gilles Brassard in 1984.